kpath1999/kausar-blog-jekyll/_posts/2024-12-13-mci-bus-analytics.md

 ### Future Improvements

-We plan to switch from storing data on SD cards to sending it directly over the cellular network.
-This means:

-- Data will be available right away
-- We can upload information straight to cloud storage
-- It will be easier to manage and access the data
+To maximize the impact of Sting-Sense, we plan to upgrade the system with cellular network connectivity.
+This will allow for real-time data uploads to the cloud, making information instantly accessible for analysis and decision-making.

 Our big goal is to build a system that can work on its own.
 This means processing data as soon as it's collected and making decisions without human help.
 The implementation of predictive maintenance strategies in IoT systems in transportation brings several benefits.

-It allows for a shift from reactive to proactive maintenance, minimizing unplanned downtime and disruptions in transportation services.
-By addressing maintenance needs before failures occur, organizations can improve the reliability and availability of vehicles and infrastructure, enhancing passenger safety and customer satisfaction.
+- It allows for a shift from reactive to proactive maintenance, minimizing unplanned downtime and disruptions in transportation services.
+- By addressing maintenance needs before failures occur, organizations can improve the reliability and availability of vehicles and infrastructure, enhancing passenger safety and customer satisfaction.

 **Conclusion**.
 This pilot project can be improved further by adding more bus routes and including other campus vehicles.
 We could make this system even more useful by using machine learning to predict when buses need maintenance and finding better routes for buses.
 If we link Sting-Sense with other campus information like class schedules and event calendars, we could make the bus service respond better to campus needs.<sup>2</sup>

-As we continue to improve Sting-Sense, Georgia Tech could set new standards for smart campus transportation and become a model for other schools and cities to follow.
+**What's next?** As we continue to improve Sting-Sense, Georgia Tech could set new standards for smart campus transportation and become a model for other schools and cities to follow.
 The project aligns with Georgia Tech's goal to have 100% clean transportation by 2030.
 By leveraging IoT technologies, we can optimize route planning, enhance passenger experiences, monitor vehicle health in real-time, improve safety, and enable demand-responsive transit services.<sup>3</sup>